emmercm/www/src/blog/_if-it-doesnt-page-me.md

 - **High rate of retries.**

   The whole point of retries is so that a intermittent failures are handled without human intervention.
-I don't particularly care if my service is retrying
+I don't particularly care if my service has a high retry count with processing a queue or making outbound requests if it's still within its latency SLO.

 - **Request validation failures.**